Educator & Lesson Spotlight: Leveling Up (& Lighting Up) Book Clubs with Aubrey Garrison

 (I recommend at least one set for each group of 4 students.)

-1. Copper Fabric Tape
+1. Conductive Fabric Tape or Copper Tape

-2. Conductive Fabric Tape (optional but recommended)
+2. Conductive Fabric Patches (optional but recommended if using Copper Tape)

 3. Cardstock in colors of your choice (110 pound is ideal, but 65 pound will work)